Utartizan/Credit-Risk-Assessment/README.md

 ## How to replicate:

-1. Download the following applications
+1. Download the entire zip file
-2.
+2. Run the "CreditRiskApp.rmd" file on R Studio
+3. Click on "Run Document" in the bar above the code or simply press (CTRL+SHIFT+K)
+4. Enjoy

 ## How to Use the App: